WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part4/Ohms_Law/index.md

 ### Other Forms of Ohm's Law

-Using algebra, we can solve the equation of Ohm's law for resistance, or voltage:
+Using algebra, we can solve the equation of ohm's law for resistance, or voltage:

 #### Solved for Resistance (R)

 ```
 R = V / I
-ohms = volts /
+ohms = volts / amps
 ```

 #### Solved for Voltage (V)

 ```
 V = I * R
+volts = amps / ohms
 ```

 ### Ohm's Law Pyramid